aws/aws-cli/awscli/topics/return-codes.rst

 * ``130`` -- The process received a SIGINT (Ctrl-C).

 * ``255`` -- Command failed.
-There were errors thrown by either the CLI or by the service the request was made to.
+There were errors from either the CLI or the service the request was made to.

 To determine the return code of a command, run the following right after